decentespresso/de1app/documentation/decent_user_interface.md

 4. DUI itself adds several tags to the list:

   -One `p:<page_name>` tag per page in which the item appears.
 This is internally used to locate items in pages, find out which ones to show when a page has to be shown, etc.

   -One common `<main_tag>*` tag to all canvas items created in the call.
 This is useful for control "compounds", such as an entry and its label; a listbox, its label and its crollbars; or each line, rectangle, oval, and text items used to create canvas-based controls such as rounded-rectangle buttons or dsliders.
 Using this notation, all individual items in a compound can be shown, hidden, enabled, disabled, recolored or moved at once using calls like **dui item enable espresso pressure_chart*** while still retaining the possibility of accessing and modifying each of the invididual elements.

+  -For Tk widgets, the widget pathname is added as a tag, to allow "reverse searching" from pathnames to canvas IDs.

 <a name="items_api"></a>